VikiSl/TheShop/README.md

 # TheShop
 The Shop.
-Free e-commerce PSD template has been created by Victoria Slavinskaya from iqdesign.me
+Free e-commerce PSD template has been created by Victoria Slavinskaya from http://iqdesign.me

 The Shop is a free PSD template for multi purpose e-commerce store.
 It is a responsive, creative and fresh look design package of 34 awesome PSD